hayleyjones18/claycosmetics/README.md

 up with the clean product that Clay Cosmetics is promoting.

-User Stories
+#User Stories

 "As a user, I want"

-*To visit a website where I can easily view products and find information about the product
+*To visit a website where I can easily view products with the prices *To visit a website where I can read about the company *To find out about their brand and their values
+*Find out who the people who run the compnay are
+*To visit the website on different devices such as Mobile, Laptop and Ipad.

+#Design

+#Credits
 Picture of woman source https://unsplash.com/s/photos/vegan-beauty